kuerbis/Term-Choose-Util-p6/README.md

         settings-menu( @menu, %config, :1mouse, ... );

 The first argument is a list of lists.
-Each of the lists have three elements:
+Each of the lists has three elements:

-    the option name
+  * The option name

-    the prompt string
+  * The prompt string

-    a list of the available values for the option
+  * A list of the available values for the option

 The second argument is a hash:

-    the hash key is the option name
+  * The hash keys are the option names

-    the hash value (zero based index) sets the current value for the option.
+  * The values are the indexes of the current value of the respective key/option.
+If an index is undefined or out of bonds, it is set to 0.

-This hash is edited in place: the changes made by the user are saved in this hash.
+This hash is edited in place; the changes made by the user are saved in this hash.

 Options: